 Sylvia Peabody, with difficulty resisting the impulse to run, walked with a certain sweeping steadiness of gait that made for speed.
 At the great gate she waited between the huge piers, a small, eager creature, who was going home.
-When an electric car burred toward her from the haze of heat, she lifted her hand with a conscious effort not to wave it gaily.
-On the car she laughed softly because she could not help it.
-The woman beside her edged away a little with symptoms of alarm.
+When an electric ear burred toward her from the haze of heat, she lifted her hand with a conscious effort not to wave it gaily.
+On the ear she laughed softly because she could not help it.
+The woman beside her edged away a little with symptoms of

 "O," bubbled Sylvia, "you needn't; I'm not crazy.
 I'm just going home.
 Did you ever go home-I mean from a place where they sent you to rest, and you nearly died?
 Back there-that place.
 It's a beautiful, clean, sweet place; and they rub you beautifully, and bring you little cool lunches ever so often; but it's not the place for mothers of little children and-and wives of Johns."
 The plain, quivering little face appealed to the woman beside her; she edged back, and even smiled.
 "I see," she nodded; "I think I do.
 You were homesick."

 "Why, yes," laughed the Tired Mother; "so I was.
 You've hit me right on the head.
 So-I've run away.
 In an hour and three-quarters I shall be there!
 First I shall see pink spots making mud pies; and that will be the twinnies, mussing themselves up dreadfully.
-Then John, lawn-mowing!
-The baby-when I see the baby-"
+Then John, lawn mowing!
+The baby-when I see the baby-walking.

 The car would take her within a short walking distance of the Junction and the train for home.
-She remembered suddenly with a sigh of relief that there was a neat little bakery on the way to the station.
-Buns-she would buy them.
-She was hungry.
-"What would they say to their peculiar case' now?" she thought.
+She remembered suddenly with a sigh of reliable that there was a neat little bakery on the way to the station.
+Buns-she would buy them their was hungry.
+"What would they say to their peculiar case now?" she thought.
 "Hungry!
-Why I could eat the side of a house if there was why I could eat the side of a house if there was plenty of nice fresh paint spread on it!
-When I plenty of nice fresh paint spread on it!
-When I get home, I'm going into the pantry and browse," get home, I'm going into the pantry and browse,"
+Why I could eat the side of a house if there was plenty of nice fresh paint spread on it!
+When I get home, I'm going into the pantry and browse,"

 She was thin with fasting.
 Her peaked face looked oddly small under the black scooped hat, as if it had shrunk with the wear of the last weeks.
-Yet with every stride of the car it seemed, as if by some magic, to grow round and healthy.
+Yet with every stride of the car it seemed. as if by some magic, to grow round and healthy.
 She felt no longer weak and lax.